muziFiona/Advanced-Creative-Coding-1/session6.md

 * A Normal is a vector perpendicular to the surface either from the surface centre, the vertex, or the object centre.
 * Normals tell the renderer which direction the object or surface is facing.
-* If the vertex Normal is pointing away from the viewer, openGL doesn’t draw the vertex.
+* If the vertex Normal is pointing away from the viewer, you might not see the surface...

 ---

 # Vertex Normals

-* We can invert normals very easily in OpenGL
+* We can invert normals very easily in Three.js
-* We do this be specifying which side is the front
+* We do this be specifying which side is the surface
-* We can do this when we set the material properties (GL_FRONT)
+* We can do this when we set the material properties
-* There are better ways..
+* Material.side = THREE.BackSide, or Material.side = THREE.DoubleSide

 ---